SlasherNotOp/Assignment-table/frontend/README.md

+## Note to the Recruiter

+Please note that the `node_modules` folder has been removed to reduce the file size of this project.
+To set up the project, kindly follow these steps:

+1. Clone the repository.
+2. Run `npm install` to install all the necessary dependencies.

+Thank you for your understanding!
+If you encounter any issues during setup, please feel free to reach out.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.